Fluffernuttersandwich/Smorgasbord/README.md

 There are other programs that might be preventing you from launching 7DtD from MO2.

-These might include: Antivirus, Firewalls, steelseries, light-controlling apps, performance monitoring software, etc.
+These might include: Antivirus, Firewalls, steelseries apps, light-controlling apps (iCUE), performance monitoring software, etc.

 Sometimes you need to restart Steam, or your PC as well.